Frequently Asked Questions: Adverse Events

 - Make sure that you understand what is going to happen to you while you are in the hospital, and after you go home.
 Repeat instructions back to your doctor, nurse, or pharmacist to make sure you understand.

 - Keep track of your medications.
-You can use a form like “My Medicine List” to keep track of all of the prescription and non-prescription medications you take.
+List all of the prescription and non-prescription medications you take.

 - If you have concerns about your care, speak up.
 If you feel more comfortable having a friend or family member speak up for you, bring them along.